Follow TV Tropes

 Examples:

-• Also to Discworld dwarfs, "enlightened" is seen as a negative term, as light makes your pupils contract and can therefore blind you.
+• Among the traditionally subterranean dwarfs, lower is better, to the extent that the leading monarch of their civilization is the Low King.
+Also, "enlightened" is seen as a negative term, as light makes your pupils contract and can therefore blind you.

-• Also seen among the demons in Eric and of The Screwtape Letters, who do bad deeds in the hopes of being demoted through the lowerarchy.
+• Also seen among the demons in Eric, who do bad deeds in the hopes of being demoted through the lowerarchy.

-• Another Discworld example is that trolls believe history is lived backwards, because you can only see what's in front of you, which is the past, so the dawn of time is actually the end, and the sunset is the beginning.
+• Trolls believe history is lived backwards, because you can only see what's in front of you, which is the past, so the dawn of time is actually the end, and the sunset is the beginning.

-• The Dispossessed by Ursula K Leguin: In the Conlang Pravic, the term "more central" is used instead.
+• The Dispossessed by Ursula K Leguin: In the Conlang Pravic, the term "more central" is used instead of "higher".

 • In Sergey Lukyanenko's Line of Delirium, the Silicoids (floating sentient columns of rock) value stability and balance above all else.
 As such, their hierarchy is inverted compared to humans.
 Unlike The Emperor, who rules from the top, Sedimin (the ruler of the Silicoid Basis) rules from the very bottom, supporting the Basis, thus his title is the Foot of the Basis.
 When the protagonist is thinking of how the Silicoids decide leadership based on a duel to the death, he has to mentally correct himself in that Sedimin did not ascend to his position, as a human would, but descend.